department-of-veterans-affairs/vets-website/content/pages/employment/job-seekers/career-fairs.md

 <h3 itemprop="name">Find a career fair near you</h3>
 <div itemprop="itemListElement">

-[Corporate Gray military-friendly job fairs](https://www.corporategray.com/jobfairs) <br> These take place in the Washington, DC, metro area and in Virginia Beach.
+[Corporate Gray military-friendly job fairs](https://www.corporategray.com/jobfairs) <br> These fairs take place in the Washington, DC, metro area and in Virginia Beach.
 Corporate Gray also hosts Virtual Military Job Fairs, which are open to all transitioning Servicemembers and Veterans.

 [Hiring Our Heroes](https://www.uschamberfoundation.org/events/hiringfairs) <br> The U.S. Chamber of Commerce Foundation organizes hiring fairs and other events to help Veterans, transitioning Servicemembers, and military spouses find meaningful employment opportunities.

-[JobZone career fairs](https://www.jobzoneonline.com/) <br> These fairs bring together the area’s top employers, including defense and commercial companies, federal agencies, placement and staffing companies, colleges, and universities.
+[JobZone career fairs](https://www.jobzoneonline.com/) <br> These fairs bring together the Mid-Atlantic area’s top employers, including defense and commercial companies, federal agencies, placement and staffing companies, colleges, and universities.

 [Military Officers Association of America (MOAA)](http://www.moaa.org/) <br> This organization hosts free, live hiring and networking events, as well as quarterly virtual events for Servicemembers and their spouses.